 When you get into the upper limits of high potency THC content, whether by breeding or by concentrate, there are consequences.
-Mother Nature told you not to mess with her.

 With the legalization of medical cannabis come the pros including potential jobs, increased tax revenue, and important medicinal benefits.
 There is a huge emphasis on cannabis as a safe alternative to pharmaceutical options.
 Even though human clinical trials are not complete, the official reports on benefits for killing pain, treating cancer, stopping seizures and spasticity, slowing the progress of neurological disorders, and even breaking down amyloid plaques in Alzheimer’s, are pouring in.